ktepe/carndT3PathPlanning/README.md

 #### (2) Lane change.

-Once the car identifies it is too_close to the front car, the algorithm jumps to this section of the algorithm.
+Once the car identifies if there is a better lane or if it is too_close to the front car, the algorithm jumps to this section of the algorithm.
 The first task here is to identify if we can really change the lane.
 In order to do this, we need to calculate the cost (reward) of changing lane.
 I do this calculation using the following method in ```DrivingBehcave``` class in ```ket.h``` file.
 The method is as follows:

 ```C++